kjenney/pulumi-operator-aws/README.md

 # Pulumi Kubernetes Operator AWS Deployment

 This project demonstrates how to deploy AWS resources using the Pulumi Kubernetes Operator (PKO) v2.0+ on a local Kubernetes cluster.
+This project uses a **local backend** for Pulumi to eliminate external dependencies and ensure repeatability.

 ## 🚀 Quick Start